Friday, January 9, 2026

 Conclusion

 Motivational interviewing causes the degree of engagement to increase and trust through the emphasized empathy, collaboration, and patient autonomy.
 The patients not only become more compliant towards the treatment but also feel valued and heeded and empowered which introduces a rather healthy and cooperative experience of healthcare.
-Take help from Integrative Counseling center.
+Take help from Integrative Counseling Center.